|La Puyadette||Self Catering||Flexible||2||4||2|

 |Unique benefits of property||La Puyadette sits in a wonderfully tranquil, 2.5 acre parkland setting, with a fabulous array of mature trees and is accessed by a 125m drive from a minor road.
 The property cannot be seen from the road and has a rural feel, yet is only a few minutes' walk from the town centre - so you can enjoy all that the local hostelries have to offer and not have to get in your car afterwards!

-The property has a 10 x 5 m in-ground swimming pool, which guests may privately enjoy within the hours of 09h00-19h00.
+The property has a 10 x 5 m in-ground swimming pool (unheated, but warm in the summer months), which guests may privately enjoy within the hours of 09h00-19h00.
 The house itself is fully equipped with all that is expected of a 4-star 'Meublé de Tourisme classé', an official rating we were proud to achieve in June 2019.

 Dog friendly, subject to prior discussion.